jmilabs/dev-setup/readme.md

 3. To verify your configuration type: `git config -l`.

-Since some of the team's repos utilize Github's large file store we need to install git lfs.
+Since some of the team's repos utilize Github's large file store we need to install **git lfs**.

 1. In your terminal type, `brew install git-lfs`.